It must be difficult to be Yuna, for the sheer diversity in her fanbase makes her job an uphill task.

 After ending her first set with the rousing Live Your Life, Yuna started off her second set with tracks Deeper Conversation and Decorate.
 Just when we began to see a few heads nodding off, the songstress took her cues and delivered powerful renditions of current album tracks I Want You Back and Mountains.
 We definitely want the latter to be her next single — it would definitely win some of those indie fans back after her switch to a more pop sound.

 Of course, a performance wouldn’t be complete without an artiste attempting a cover and we were definitely glad when Yuna performed a stellar cover of Frank Ocean’s Thinkin’ Bout You which sounded almost identical to the much-loved version we saw her doing on YouTube.
 A standing ovation followed after Yuna wrapped up the concert with Escape and Penakut, but not without a chorus of “Encore!” and “Rescue!” from the crowd.

 Looks like this audience was more than ready to accept Yuna’s newer sound.

 So, Yuna gladly came back with a rendition of Lelaki before asking the crowd to get up on their feet and dance to Rescue.
 The crowd enthusiastically obliged and grooved along.

 That’s the beauty of pop: no matter what your sound, there is that one track that will definitely have everyone dancing along.
 Capturing a Yuna on the rise is great, but freeing oneself from placing an artiste in a box is better.
 No labels, just good music will do, thank you.

 Photos: Universal Music Singapore

 Yuna’s current album Nocturnal is out now.
-Popspoken is proud to be the official online media for Yuna ‘Nocturnal’ Live In Singapore.
+Popspoken is the official online media for Yuna ‘Nocturnal’ Live In Singapore.